xplosionmind/old.tommi.space/_jar/public/Website development.md

 ## Roadmap

-This is a list.
-It's sorted by **priority**, not amount of work).
+Items in the following list are <u>sorted by <b>priority</b></u>.
 Thus, quick and easy features might be at the bottom but might also be the first ones to be implemented, while the ones at the top might be the most important, but they may require a longer time and harder work to be completed, so they'll be finished later.

 1. **Get rid of jQuery** (it’s used just in one case and it’s not worth it: downloading it takes around 1.5s of the website loading time) and use simple JavaScript for the task it’s used for
 1. [**Visioni**](/visioni)